-Whilst no local air quality management area(s) have been designated, the latest report (Annual Status Report 2016) explains the actions being taken in West Somerset to improve air quality.
-It explains that actions are primarily delivered through planning e.g. for full travel plans to be adopted when based on the scale and use of development.
+Whilst no local air quality management area(s) have been designated, the latest report (Annual Status Report (ASR) 2018) explains the actions being taken in West Somerset to improve air quality.
+It explains that actions are primarily delivered through planning policies that remove the need to travel, for some to have full travel plans and to obtain designs that maximise the alternatives to the car.

-In the report it also explains the latest position with regard to the range of actions having been taken in the area Actions at Hinkley Point-C (the largest development in the area) have included limits being placed on parking at the site, the construction of 4 park and ride facilities, a new Campus type development, freight consolidation facilities located at junctions off the M5, a new jetty to be constructed etc.
+For example the report summarises the actions taken with respect to the largest development in the area (Hinkley Point C) and limits being placed on parking at the site, the construction of 4 park and ride facilities, a new Campus type development, freight consolidation facilities located at junctions off the M5, plus a new jetty to be constructed etc.

-The Annual Status Report (2016) also discusses the local priorities and challenges now faced, especially in seeking a general emission reductions, rather than the more traditional methods focused on just the pollution hot spots.
-The Council are working with public health colleagues to identify ways to do this.
-This general emission reduction approach is associated in particular with the wider health benefits from an exposure reduction approach to the small particulates fraction (PM2.5) for which it is thought there is no accepted threshold effect.
-It is thought that a reduction for of just 1ug/m3 PM2.5 will increase life expectancy from birth of that population exposed of about 20-days .
+The current ASR also discusses the local priorities and challenges now faced, especially in seeking a general emission reduction, rather than the more traditional methods that focused on pollution hot spots.
+This general emission reduction approach is associated with the wider health benefits from reduction in emissions from the small particulates fraction (PM2.5) for which it is thought there is no accepted threshold effect.
+The report shows trends being reported by NAEI of the primary sources of PM2.5.
+Emissions from the domestic sector burning wood is the largest source of this PM2.5 fraction in the UK.
+The ASR discusses actions being taken to reduce the emissions of PM2.5.
+It is recognised that for just a 1ug/m3 PM2.5 reduction would result in an increase of life expectancy from birth of that population exposed of about 20 days (Defra, PHE, 2017

 ).
 There is separate page on our website with further information on combustion of wood

 To get up to date information on air quality in this area there is an App available to download and is compatible with IPhone or Android devices (Ubreathe